Abhishek-Dirisipo/O-Redirector/README.md

    -> click on "view code" ^ located above to access the directory content or clone the tool to use it .

-1. check xsslogabhi directory ( it is the place where the tool located ) and check for logs  : )
+    [*]check "xsslogabhi" directory ( it located at the place where the tool also located ) and check for logs :
-2. "O-Redirector-30x.txt" logs consists of all redirection logs , you can manually check for redirection if tool fails to identify  .
+1. "O-Redirector-30x.txt" logs consists of all redirection logs , you can manually check for redirection if tool fails to identify  .
-3. "O-Redirector-results" consists of open redirection logs,congrats you found an open redirect ! , have an eye on both logs !
+2. "O-Redirector-results" consists of open redirection logs,congrats you found an open redirect ! , have an eye on both logs !

 Tip : press 'livemode' instead of filename when asking for files ,it will activate the livemode operation ! ( individual url check)